terra-money/docs/docs/How-to/Run-a-full-Terra-node/Updates-And-Troubleshooting.md

 terrad unsafe-reset-all
 ```

-Your node is now in a pristine state while keeping the original `priv_validator.json` and `config.toml`.
-If you had any sentry nodes or full nodes setup before, your node will still try to connect to them, but may fail if they haven't also been upgraded.
+Your node is now in a pristine state, keeping the original `priv_validator.json` and `config.toml`.
+If you had any sentry nodes or full nodes set up before, your node will still try to connect to them but may fail if they haven't also been upgraded.

 ::: danger
 Make sure that every node has a unique `priv_validator.json`.
 Do not copy the `priv_validator.json` from an old node to multiple new nodes.
 Running two nodes with the same `priv_validator.json` will cause you to double sign.
 :::

-## Software upgrade
+### 2. Software upgrade

 Now it is time to upgrade the software.
-Go to the project directory, and run:
+Go to the project directory and run:

 ```bash
 git checkout master && git pull